sibbl/hass-lovelace-kindle-4/README.md

 If you're using a Paperwhite, it's probably better to use the [online screensaver extension](https://www.mobileread.com/forums/showthread.php?t=236104).
 It uses features like `rtcwake` and `upscript` which are not available on the Kindle 4 NT out of the box.

 Thus, a bit more work was necessary to get a reliable solution for a good Kindle 4 experience.
-Btw - this solution is also approved by my parents as I've built it for them and they put it on the walls in their kitchen.

 1. Jailbreak your Kindle 4 Non Touch [as described here](https://www.mobileread.com/forums/showthread.php?t=191158).
 1. Install USBNetwork so that you can SSH into your device.
 [See download including instructions here](https://www.mobileread.com/forums/showthread.php?t=88004).
-1. Install mkk certificates so that KUAL can be used.
+1. Install Mobileread Kindle Kit (MKK) so that KUAL can be used.
 [See download including instructions here](https://www.mobileread.com/forums/showthread.php?t=233932).
+1. Copy KUAL v1 azw file into `/mnt/us/documents` [as described here](https://www.mobileread.com/forums/showthread.php?t=203326).
 1. Install kite so that we can start our script on each boot.
-[See download including instructions here](https://www.mobileread.com/forums/showthread.php?t=168270) - I've used the `kite.sh` from the `kite.gz` download.
+[See download including instructions here](https://www.mobileread.com/forums/showthread.php?t=168270) - you can simply use [this prebuilt package for K4](https://www.mobileread.com/forums/showpost.php?p=2373973&postcount=73) OR SSH into your device and run the `kite.sh` from the `kite.gz` download.
-1. Copy KUAL v1 azw file into `/mnt/us/documents` [as described here](https://www.mobileread.com/forums/showthread.php?t=203326).
 1. Clone this repository. **Important for Windows users**: ensure that the `*.sh` files have LF line endings and NOT CRLF.
 1. Set the variables at the top of this repository's `extensions/homeassistant/script.sh`.
    - If you want to run the device on battery, I recommend increasing the `INTERVAL` (so that it suspends longer) and decrease `DELAY_BEFORE_SUSPEND` so that the (artificial) delay between drawing the image and suspending is as low as possible.
 But please keep in mind that this wasn't what I've built the script for.
 E.g. the online screensaver extension supports configuring a scheduler to run less frequent at night and save battery.